The Bankrate promise

 - You can afford to repay the loan: Finally, a debt consolidation loan will only benefit you if you can afford to repay it.
-If you can’t, you’ll risk digging yourself in a deeper financial hole.
+You’ll risk digging into a deeper financial hole if you can’t.

-If you believe taking out a debt consolidation loan is the best option for you, take the following steps to get one:
+If you believe taking out a debt consolidation loan is the best option, take the following steps to get one:

 - Check your credit score and reports.
 Some lenders have minimum credit score requirements.
 To see if you meet those requirements, view your credit score.
 Also, check your credit reports to see if they have inaccurate or incomplete information that could hurt your score.
-You can view all three of your credit reports for free weekly through April 20, 2022, by visiting AnnualCreditReport.com.
+You can view all three of your credit reports for free weekly by visiting AnnualCreditReport.com.

 - Determine your loan amount.
-Add up the amount of debt you want to consolidate to see how much money you need to borrow.
-Also factor in potential origination fees, which are taken out of the loan amount.
+Add up the debt you want to consolidate to see how much money you need to borrow.
+Also, factor in potential origination fees, which are taken out of the loan amount.

 - Research different lenders.
 Review the websites of different online lenders to see eligibility requirements, loan terms and fees.
 Also, check with your local bank or credit union to see if it offers debt consolidation loans.

 - Get prequalified.
 When you prequalify, each lender will give you an estimate of what your loan rate and terms could be.
 Typically, the lender will only do a soft credit check for prequalification, which means your credit score won’t be impacted.

 - Apply.
 Depending on the lender you choose, you’ll submit a formal application for your debt consolidation loan online, in person or by phone.
 You’ll be asked for personal information such as your name, date of birth and income.